Level Crossing Removal Project: Background

 When Melbourne's rail network was built, many road-railway crossings were via level crossing rather than bridges or underpasses due to the city's flat topography and sparse population.
 As traffic levels increased, these became bottlenecks for road and rail traffic, limiting the speed and frequency of train services.
 In 1954, the State Government established a committee to look at the removal of level crossings at Clifton Hill, Elsternwick, Footscray, Moorabbin, and Newport.
 These projects were completed by 1960.

 In 1983, the level crossing at Station Street, Box Hill, was removed.
 Other level crossing removals include Dorset Road, Boronia, in 1998 and Middleborough Road, Laburnum, in 2007.
-In the early 2010s, level crossings were removed at Nunawading (2010), Springvale (2014), Sunshine (2014) and Mitcham (2014).
+In the early 2010s, level crossings were removed at Nunawading (2010), Springvale (2014), Sunshine (2014), and Mitcham (2014).

 The level crossing at Clayton Road, Clayton prior to its removal.

-As of 2014, there were 176 level crossings left on metropolitan Melbourne's rail network (4 of which involved tram lines) and 228 places where railways had been separated from roads; by the end of the Level Crossing Removal Project (LXRP), 66 level crossings will remain.
+As of 2014, there were 176 level crossings left on metropolitan Melbourne's rail network (4 of which involved tram lines) and 228 places where railways had been separated from roads; by the end of the LXRP, 66 level crossings will remain.
 Over two-thirds of these grade separations were constructed between 1863 and 1918, with fewer than one level crossing removal per year between 1918 and 2015.
-The commitment by the government to remove 110 level crossings over sixteen years, by 2030, represents the fastest rate of crossing removals in Melbourne's history.
+The commitment by the government to remove 110 (Note: Or 121 including add-ons and closures.) level crossings over sixteen years, by 2032, represents the fastest rate of crossing removals in Melbourne's history.